okwisfav/Dog-App/README.md

 # Dog-App.
-This project is build with
-Javascript using dog API.
+This project is build with Javascript using dog Api